Cloud hardening: Definition

 - More than 21% of all the enterprise files are opened to everyone.
 (CLUSIF)

-1. Secure the cloud management console
+1. Harden the tenant and Secure the cloud management console

 A cloud service subscription requires the supplier to use a management console.
 This tool, sometimes also called cloud control panel, is specific to each organization.
 It allows to perform many adjustments on the client side such as: